AlexiaChen/awesome-stars/README.md

 ## C

+- [nanopb/nanopb](https://github.com/nanopb/nanopb) – Protocol Buffers with small code size
+- [signalwire/freeswitch](https://github.com/signalwire/freeswitch) – FreeSWITCH is a Software Defined Telecom Stack enabling the digital transformation from proprietary telecom switches to a versatile software implementation that runs on any commodity hardware.
+From a Raspberry PI to a multi-core server, FreeSWITCH can unlock the telecommunications potential of any device.
 - [networkprotocol/yojimbo](https://github.com/networkprotocol/yojimbo) – A network library for client/server games written in C++
 - [pramsey/pgsql-http](https://github.com/pramsey/pgsql-http) – HTTP client for PostgreSQL, retrieve a web page from inside the database.
 - [yohanes-erwin/stm32f103-keil](https://github.com/yohanes-erwin/stm32f103-keil) – Programming STM32F013 (Blue Pill) by Examples (SPL)